-Grooming does more than keep the cat looking good.
+Grooming does more than keeping the cat looking good.

 Grooming is a barometer of feline health.
 An unthrifty appearance can signal illness in a cat, and those older kitties with arthritis may be unable to pretzel themselves enough to stay pristine.
-Emotional or physical illness may trigger excessive grooming behavior such as licking a painful area bald.
+The emotional or physical illness may trigger excessive grooming behavior such as licking a painful area bald.

 Cats can't sweat to cool themselves.
 While dogs pant to cool off, a cat that pants (open mouth breathing) is in DIRE STRAITS and needs veterinary help.
 Instead of panting to cool off, cats rely on the saliva spread on the fur.
 It evaporates to help cool the kitty in hot weather.